PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 <tbody>
 <tr>
 <td><code>tableRecResults</code></td>
-<td><code>array</code></td>
+<td><code>object</code></td>
-<td>Table recognition results.
-The array length is 1 (for image input) or the smaller of the number of document pages and 10 (for PDF input).
+<td>The table recognition result.
+The length of the array is 1 (for image input) or the smaller of the number of document pages and 10 (for PDF input).
 For PDF input, each element in the array represents the processing result of each page in the PDF file.</td>
 </tr>
 <tr>
 <td><code>dataInfo</code></td>